Beware the Bravado of the 'Bring it On' Brigade: 18 Reasons to be CarefulTweet

 According to this Document (3) there are 16,000 claiming Irish Republic nationality (to end of December 2015).
 If we say a similar 17% are under 16, that leaves 11,680 of potential voting age – say 12,000.

-So, very approximately, we are looking at 132,000-12,000 to give (around) 120,000 EU citizens who could vote in a possible second referendum held under a Scottish Parliament Franchise, and who could not vote under a British Parliament Franchise (perhaps slightly less since the 16 and 17 year olds would be excluded).
+So, very approximately, we are looking at 132,000-12,000 to give (around) 120,000 EU citizens who could vote in a possible second referendum held under a Scottish Parliament Franchise, and who could not vote if it were held under a British Parliament Franchise.

 The SNP will lie to these voters that the 'evil Tory' 'far right' British government is going to 'deport them'.
 How is that going to work out for us unionists!
 Virtually all of these EU citizens might be persuaded to prefer the fanciful 'safe haven' of an independent Scotland.

 Even in a referendum held after Brexit, we cannot be assured that the British government would insist on using the British Parliament Franchise.
 Many of these Europeans would still be living here and might still be regarded as EU citizens for various legal purposes.
-That could mean they might still be allowed to vote under a Scottish Parliament Franchise.
+That could mean they might still be allowed to vote if it were held under a Scottish Parliament Franchise.

 Alex Salmond has stated that he believes 90% of them would now vote for separation.
 (4) That would be around 108,000.
 That's certainly enough to swing the vote considerably!